DoESLiverpool/covid19/visor-designs/laser-cut/production.md

 ### (1) Laser cutting headbands

 The current design is saved to the desktop in ECP format as `C:\desktop\hybridV1_20.ecp` – This file has all the cut settings, just open it up and cut.
+Currently the LaserCut50.exe software in C:\LaserCut50 doesn't work.
+Please use the icon towards the right hand side of the desktop which will open the version in C:\LaserCut50 - Copy instead.

 Sometimes the laser settings change.
-They should be: Speed 70 and Power 50 for cuts, Speed 70 and Power 20 for engraving.
+They should be: Speed 65 and Power 50 for cuts, Speed 65 and Power 20 for engraving.
 The settings are entered on the computer Lasercut software - do not change the settings.
-The LCD screen on the laser cutter machine also shows Power and Speed but these can be ignored.
+The LCD screen on the laser cutter machine also shows Power and Speed but these can be ignore

 This results in a cut time of about 20 minutes for 20 units, excluding loading and unloading.

 To speed up production, as soon as a sheet is cut, remove it and any left-over parts from the laser bed, replace a new sheet into the cutter, start cutting, and then, while the new sheet is cutting, you can take your time disconnecting parts from the old sheet.

-After each sheet is cut, add a tick to a tally chart.
-Easiest thing is to do it on the whiteboard, as you'll see Alex tends to do.

 Sheets of fresh polypropylene are stored on top of Monty (the massive laser-cutter).
 More is available in the yard if stock needs to be replenished.